CorradoMotta/ASV_interface/README.md

 __Source:__ https://forum.qt.io/topic/91877/where-do-i-find-qt-for-automation/7

 ## Info on implementation

+__Note:__ For more info regarding the technical details refer to: https://intranet.cnr.it/servizi/people/prodotto/scheda/i/469797

 The HCI interface is developed using QML for the "front end" and C++ for the "back end".
 Communication between C++ and QML is implemented in the standard QT way, using `setContextProperty` method and `Q_OBJECT`.
 For interaction with the navigation map, the model-view-delegate architecture is used (https://doc.qt.io/qt-5/model-view-programming.html), where the model part is coded in C++.
 Such classes are contained in the folder map_models.

+### Configuration file

+In the "conf" folder several files for configuration are available.
+The only one used at the moment is `conf.ini`.
+There all configuration parameters are listed and described.
+When you change any of these parameters, you need to restart the application in order to make them effective.
+The .ini file has 5 sections:

+* udp_addresses: here you set all IP addresses and ports.
+Note that the first parameter, `Set_local` should be set to false when working with the vehicle.
+A `true` value is set to connect to the local network, for testing purposes only.
+* minion_configuration: here you can set the initial offset for the initial angle of each minion' azimuth motor.
+* mapbox_settings: These are used for offline maps.
+Check the section below for details.
+* RPM_Settings: here you can set the RPM values both for the slider dimensions and for the maximum possible value of the game controller.
+* coordinate_seetings: here you can specify a path and a filename for the points of interest.
+See section below for details.

 ### Network Binding

 The front-end of the application is fully detached from the underlying communication protocol.
 In the backend, the class `swampmodel` contains a pointer to a `dataSource` object. `dataSource` is a virtual class which offers a basic set of methods that can be implemented by different communication protocol:

 ``` cpp